hugsmidjan/hxmstyle/README.md

 Changing the default rules should generally be avoided.

-If neccessary simply add those plugins using `yarn`/`npm` and make the neccessary changes to `.eslintrc.js`, `.prettierrc.js` and/or `.stylintrc`.
+If neccessary simply add those plugins using `bun`/`yarn`/`npm` and make the neccessary changes to `eslint.config.js`, `.prettierrc.js` and/or `stylelint.json`.

-If one of your `.*rc` files goes missing or gets corrupted, you can find fresh ones [in the "starters" directory](starters/).
+If one of your config files goes missing or gets corrupted, you can find fresh ones [in the "starters" directory](starters/).

-Framework/library-specific config presets can be added to your project's `.eslintrc.js` file via the `extends` property.
-These values are loaded _after_ the `hxmstyle` rules.

-However, in some cases you may want to set them to a lower priority by adding them in via the `extendsFirst` array.

 ## Removing (stylelint) plugins